-Although Chandeswori jatra is widely celebrated in Banepa, its neighboring city Bhaktapur also commemorates the jatra.
+Although Chandeswori jatra is widely celebrated in Banepa, its neighbouring city Bhaktapur also commemorates the jatra.
 The holy shrine of Chandeswori Ajima, which lies in Chasukhel Tole of Bhaktapur beholds the dependability of Chandeswori jatra in Bhaktapur.

-The locals’ inhabitants call this day as Chasu puhni as well in their local tongue.
+The locals’ inhabitants call this day Chasu puhni as well in their local tongue.
 The goddess is known as Chasu Dyo.